danielkoralek/danielkoralek/README.md

 ## Hi there! 👋 My name is Daniel Koralek
 This is my persona GitHub profile where I plan to share some snippets of my day to day work, as well as my personal research findings, and self-taught discovery projects.

-Over the past years I have worked for big and well structured companies, as well a big Purple Unicorn.
+Over the past years I have worked for big and well structured companies, as well as a big purple unicorn.
 Each company had (has) its technology stack, which allowed me to accumulate experience in different techs and data platforms, and now feel comfortable to compare them side by side.
 During this time I have contributed a lot to proprietary projects and private repositories, so most of my old contribution won't show up here.

-I'm a Data Engineer by formation, but I consider myself a Data Enthusiast, always trying to lear something new.
+I'm a Data Engineer by formation, but I consider myself a **Data Enthusiast**, always trying to lear something new.
 I'm currently studying the most diverse data pipeline forms and technologies, across different platforms and conditions (based on real-life use cases).

 My major experiences are around DATA, from big transactional and Data Warehouse modeling, to modern Data Lake and Lake House design (with a special passion for Microsoft Azure data solutions).
 I also have a solid (long) background in Software Engineering, so this is something that may appear here as well.

+### In my career path I've been:

+1. Software Developer
+2. Web Developer
+3. Software Engineer
+4. Database Developer
+5. Database Administrator
+6. Big Data Developer
+7. Analytics Engineer
+8. Data Engineer

 ### Cloud knowledge distribution
 |Cloud| Knowledge / Experience |